 When Might Adial Pharmaceuticals Run Out Of Money?

-A cash runway is defined as the length of time it would take a company to run out of money if it kept spending at its current rate of cash burn.
-When Adial Pharmaceuticals last reported its balance sheet in June 2019, it had zero debt and cash worth US$10m.
-In the last year, its cash burn was US$5.0m.
-That means it had a cash runway of about 2.1 years as of June 2019.
-Arguably, that's a prudent and sensible length of runway to have.
+A company's cash runway is calculated by dividing its cash hoard by its cash burn.
+When Adial Pharmaceuticals last reported its balance sheet in September 2020, it had zero debt and cash worth US$7.4m.
+In the last year, its cash burn was US$6.8m.
+That means it had a cash runway of around 13 months as of September 2020.
+While that cash runway isn't too concerning, sensible holders would be peering into the distance, and considering what happens if the company runs out of cash.
 Depicted below, you can see how its cash holdings have changed over time.

-How Is Adial Pharmaceuticals's Cash Burn Changing Over Time?
+How Is Adial Pharmaceuticals' Cash Burn Changing Over Time?

 How Hard Would It Be For Adial Pharmaceuticals To Raise More Cash For Growth?

 Given its cash burn trajectory, Adial Pharmaceuticals shareholders may wish to consider how easily it could raise more cash, despite its solid cash runway.
-Issuing new shares, or taking on debt, are the most common ways for a listed company to raise more money for its business.
-Commonly, a business will sell new shares in itself to raise cash to drive growth.
-By comparing a company's annual cash burn to its total market capitalisation, we can estimate roughly how many shares it would have to issue in order to run the company for another year (at the same burn rate).
+Generally speaking, a listed business can raise new cash through issuing shares or taking on debt.
+One of the main advantages held by publicly listed companies is that they can sell shares to investors to raise cash and fund growth.
+By looking at a company's cash burn relative to its market capitalisation, we gain insight on how much shareholders would be diluted if the company needed to raise enough cash to cover another year's cash burn.

-Adial Pharmaceuticals's cash burn of US$5.0m is about 33% of its US$15m market capitalisation.
+Since it has a market capitalisation of US$25m, Adial Pharmaceuticals' US$6.8m in cash burn equates to about 27% of its market value.
 That's fairly notable cash burn, so if the company had to sell shares to cover the cost of another year's operations, shareholders would suffer some costly dilution.

-So, Should We Worry About Adial Pharmaceuticals's Cash Burn?
+So, Should We Worry About Adial Pharmaceuticals' Cash Burn?